 A widespread high pressure system settled down over Europe in the middle of October 2017.
 It brought a summer-like weather to Poland with temperatures as high as 26°C measured in Wrocław.
 Excellent weather conditions, so called a Polish golden autumn, continued for several days.
 When the atmospheric pressure started to decrease again, the wind had also weakened.
 This provided favorable circumstances for temperature inversions and tropospheric ducting on VHF, UHF and microwave radio bands.

-I’ve been observing propagation conditions on the WLAN frequencies for many years.
-The 5 GHz band is very crowded in Poland, as it is widely used by the ISPs (Internet Service Providers) with outdoor devices.
-The antennas are installed frequently on tall buildings like chimneys, blocks of flats or lattice masts.
-In autumn of 2015 I have detected some networks from Southern Poland and Czech Republic at distances over 300 km.
-I also fixed my personal reception record at 346.5 km, but it was just a single received packet I think.
+I have been observing propagation conditions within WLAN frequencies for many years.
+The 5 GHz band is very crowded in Poland, as it is widely used by the internet service providers with outdoor devices installed on tall buildings like chimneys, blocks of flats or lattice masts.
+In 2015 I detected some networks from Southern Poland and Czech Republic.
+I also fixed my personal reception record at 346.5 km.
 Since then I have started saving money for a taller mast, because the antenna (8 m AGL) was looking mostly at trees that greatly attenuate all microwave signals.

 The forecasts suggested some upcoming long-range tropospheric ducting from Sweden, Norway and Finland in October.
 According to maps, as usually, the strongest tropo was expected over the Baltic Sea, with just marginal strength extending to my location.
 Nevertheless I was prepared to check the propagation conditions remotely.

 This is the continuation of the article: August 2016: extreme VHF tropo (F, HRV, BIH, I) – part I.